cannatag/ldap3/docs/manual/source/tutorial_searches.rst

 ===================
 The Search operation can perform a *simple paged search* as specified in RFC 2696.
 The RFC states that the you can ask the server to return a specific number of entries in each response set.
-With every search the server sends back a cookie that you have to provide in each subsequent search. all this information must be passed in a Control attached to the request and the server responds with similar information in a Control attached to the response. ldap3 hides all this machinery in the ``paged_search()`` function of the **extend.standard** namespace::
+With every search the server sends back a cookie that you have to provide in each subsequent search.
+All this information must be passed in a Control attached to the request and the server responds with similar information in a Control attached to the response. ldap3 hides all this machinery in the ``paged_search()`` function of the **extend.standard** namespace::